Leonard Lauder, son of Estée Lauder founders and ex-CEO, dies at age 92

 Lauder died Saturday surrounded by family, the statement said.

-"He was the most charitable man I have ever known, believing that art and education belonged to everyone, and championing the fight against diseases such as Alzheimer's and breast cancer, " said his son, chairman of Estée Lauder's board of directors William Lauder.
+"He was the most charitable man I have ever known, believing that art and education belonged to everyone, and championing the fight against diseases such as Alzheimer's and breast cancer, " said his son William Lauder, chairman of Estée Lauder's board of directors.
 "Above all, my father was a man who practiced kindness with everyone he met.
 His impact was enormous."

+"I was born in 1933, the same year that my mother founded what would become The Estée Lauder Companies," Lauder told his story in a memoir published in 2020.
+The beauty company was officially founded in 1946 and has since expanded over two dozen brands selling products across the globe.

 "The company and I grew up together, our lives as closely paired as twins.
 It has always been more than a family company: it was — and continues to be — my family," he wrote.